NaaVRE/naavre.github.io/docs/readiness_levels/RAVL/documentation.md

 *ToDo: How is the algorithm converted into computational methods?*

 #### Engineering implementation / Architecture
-The following processes take place in the RAVRE data processing pipeline:
+The following processes take place in the RAVL data processing pipeline:
 1) Notebook cell *Download-KNMI* requests data from the KNMI open data platform.
 2) KNNI data is returned to NaaVRE and locally stored.
 3) Notebook cell *KNMI-to-odim-converter* retrieves the local data, pre-processes it, and stores it in a Minio object store.